Next-generation multi-fluid hydrodynamic model for RHIC BES: Introduction

 Hydrodynamic modeling at RHIC BES energies is more challenging than at the top RHIC or LHC energies.
 The Lorentz contraction of colliding nuclei is much weaker.
 Therefore, the time of the interpenetration is of the same order as the lifetime of the hydrodynamic stage.
 This means that while some parts of the fireball are already in the hydrodynamic stage, in other parts nucleons are still approaching the collision zone.
 The picture of ``thin pancakes'' is no longer applicable, so one cannot assume a boost-invariant longitudinal expansion.
 It is also necessary to assume a finite baryon density of the produced medium.
 A hybrid model designed for top RHIC or LHC energies would not address these challenges and would not be suitable for energies lower than 20~GeV.

 The assumption of boost invariance has been relaxed and the finite baryon density included in several models in the literature.
 Studies of collisions at RHIC BES energies have been carried out using parametrized initial conditions \cite{Cimerman:2020iny,Du:2022yok,Jiang:2023fad}, initial state from a transport model~\cite{Steinheimer:2014pfa,Karpenko:2015xea,Schafer:2021csj}, or so-called dynamical initialization~\cite{Shen:2022oyg,Akamatsu:2018olk} to take into account the complicated initial state geometry.
-However, these approaches have their drawbacks: When the initial state was modeled with a transport model, the hydrodynamic picture is applied after the complete passage of the incoming nuclei through each other, which means that a significant part of the evolution is modeled using hadronic degrees of freedom no matter how high the density.
+However, when the initial state was modeled with a transport model, the hydrodynamic picture is applied after the complete passage of the incoming nuclei through each other, which means that a significant part of the evolution is modeled using hadronic degrees of freedom no matter how high the density.
 In the case of parametrized initial conditions, the starting time for the fluid stage was increased with the decrease of collision energy.
 When the initial time is large, there is reason to expect the transverse expansion to have started, but especially in event-by-event calculation it is difficult to provide physical constraints for parametrised transverse flow field.
-Furthermore, in all of these cases the fluid-dynamical stage misses the nuclear compression phase, which reduces the sensitivity to the Equation of State (EoS) of dense medium.